 What are the biggest threats that your company is facing?
 Are employees falling for phishing scams?
 Are ransomware attacks becoming rampant?
 Record all of the most common incidents that are happening in your office, and from there, develop incident response and disaster recovery plans.

-Related article: The biggest challenges to network security in 2019
+Related article: The biggest challenges to cybersecurity in 2019

 For instance, if hardware failure is a persistent problem in the workplace, you can replace your equipment with newer ones that are less prone to crashing.
 As for phishing attacks, identify the malicious email and see who was targeted.
 Hold a company-wide review to assess and control the damage done.
 Finally, train staff on what mistakes were made so future incidents can be prevented.